Online Safety Policy 2024.docx

 • If staff or students discover unsuitable sites, the URL (address) and content must be reported to the Internet Service Provider via the ICT Co-ordinator and/ or the Head Teacher or Deputy Head Teacher (s).

-• Roselyn House School/ The RHISE Service will ensure that the use of Internet derived materials by staff and by students complies with copyright law.
+• Roselyn House School will ensure that the use of Internet derived materials by staff and by students complies with copyright law.

 • Students should be taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy.